-But some dog training treats are better than others, and you’ll want to select the best possible treats to enjoy the best possible results.
+But some options are better than others, and you’ll want to select the best dog training treats available in order to meet the desired results.
 You’ll also want to be sure that the treats you provide are healthy and safe for your dog, and that they won’t lead to health problems.

-Below, we’ll discuss these issues and more, as we tried to provide some guidance for selecting the best available dog training treats.
+Below, we’ll discuss these issues and more, as we tried to provide some guidance for selecting the best training treats for your dog.

 Although it is sometimes challenging, basic obedience training is something that every owner must provide to their dog.
 You needn’t train your pet to jump through hoops or perform circus-like tricks if you don’t want to, but all dogs should be trained to sit, lay and walk in the heel position, among other things.